gottacatchenall/ms_map_territory_sdm/manuscript.md

 Jaynes on the mind-projection fallacy.
 You will find this everywhere in the history of science.
-Quantum mechanics has an object that much like a species distribution model: the wave function $\phi$ describing the probability of observing a particle across space.
+Quantum mechanics has an object that much like a species distribution model: the wave function $\psi$ describing the probability of observing a particle across space.
 Much like SDMs, this object caused people to get caught up the idea that "probability" is a fixed property of nature rather than an abstraction used describe what we can say about a system given a set of